-I am an associate professor of economics at the University of Calgary Department of Economics.
-I am on leave from the University of Calgary.
+I am an associate professor of economics at the University of Calgary Department of Economics since 2016.
+In 2018-2020, I was a visiting associate professor at the University of Chicago Harris School of Public Policy.
 In 2017-2018, I was a member of the Institute for Advanced Study at Princeton.
-Since 2018, I am visiting the University of Chicago Harris School of Public Policy.
+In 2015, I was a visiting associate research scholar at Princeton University Department of Politics.

 I specialize in political economy (CPE and IPE) and applied game theory.
 Methodologically, I focus on developing formal models, but I also use both quantitative and qualitative methods.
 I am particularly interested in coordination games in general equilibrium settings, information manipulation, dynamic voting models, and mechanism design.
 Substantively, I am particularly interested in political risk, regime change, populism, globalization, capital control, international human rights interventions, and leadership.
 I have also worked on decision making in small entrepreneurial groups, search models, and legal innovations in judiciaries.